DesolatedHope/IB-Task-2025/README.md

-# Healthcare Contract Clause Extraction & Classification
+# Intelligent Language Classification for Healthcare Contracts

 GitHub Repository: https://github.com/DesolatedHope/IB-Task-2025/tree/main

-## 🏆 Competition Submission
+## 🏆 Competition Submission  - HiLabs AiQuest 2025

 This project was developed as part of a challenge to build a system that can automatically process healthcare contracts and classify clauses into **Standard** or **Non-Standard** categories.